lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 >Our first model was unidimensional where each of the 24 items loaded onto a single factor representing overall, gendered racial microaggressions towards Asian American women.
 The Chi-square index was statistically signficant ($\chi ^{2}(209) = 444.451, p < .001$) indicating likely misfit.
 The CFI value of .81 indicated poor fit.
 In contrast, the RMSEA = 0.061, 90% CI(0.053, 0.069) and SRMR = 0.067both fell within the ranges of acceptability.
 The AIC and BIC values were 16862.028 and 17025.577, respectively, and will become useful in comparing subsequent models.

->Our second model was a single-order, multidimensional model where each of the 22 items loaded onto one of four factors.
+>Our second model was a single-order, correlated traits model where each of the 22 items loaded onto one of four factors.
 Standardized pattern coefficients ranged between .37 and .60 on the AF factor, between .37 and .63 on the AS factor, between .33 and .56 on the MI factor, and between .43 and .60 on the AUA factor.
 The Chi-square index was statistically signficant ($\chi ^{2}(203)=232.453, p = 0.076$) indicating reasonable fit.
 The CFI value of 0.972 exceeded the recommendation of .95.
 The RMSEA = MSEA = 0.022 (90%CI[.000, 0.034]) was satisfactory.
 The SRMR value of 0.047 remained below the warning criteria of .10.
 The AIC and BIC values were 16662.030 and 16847.882, respectively.

 >The Chi-square difference test ($\chi ^{2}(6)= 211.998, p < .001$) was statistically significant and AIC and BIC values of the multidimensional value were lowest.
 Thus, we conclude the multidimensional model (i.e., the first-order, correlated factors model) is superior and acceptable for use in preliminary research and evaluation.